Visiting Jordan for the first time? Read on for essential Jordan travel tips and what to see if you only have 2 days in Amman!

 Traveling through Jordan for a few more days and don’t know where to go?
 Amman is a great launchpad to kick off your Jordan itinerary.

 You can travel from Amman to Petra in 3-4 hours by car, or head towards the Dead Sea from Amman in under an hour.
 Wadi Rum is just under 4 hours away as well.
-I’m working on finalizing my 1 week Jordan itinerary, so stay tuned if you’re looking for more Jordan trip ideas, or head on over here to read my travel guide to visiting Petra.
+If you only have 1 week in Jordan, head on over here to read my 7 day Jordan itinerary, or read my travel guide to visiting Petra.

 Ready to book your stay in Amman?
 I recommend staying at the Amman Rotana, one of the best luxury hotels in the city.
-Click here to check availability at Amman Rotana, or check out some other highly rated hotels in Amman!
+Click here to check availability at Amman Rotana.

 I hope you found this Amman 2 day itinerary helpful.
 Are you planning a trip to Jordan?
 Comment below with any questions and I’ll do my best to answer them!